tomwillis608/thicker-stl/docs/adrs/011-base-height-heuristic.md

 ## Context

 In tabletop figurine models, the actual figure is often mounted on a disc-like base.
 For transformations like thickening, the cylindrical transformation should apply only to the figurine and not the base.
+Including the base in height and radius calculations leads to inaccurate results for the Hemispherical Cylinder Transformation.
 Manually requiring users to input the height of the base adds complexity to the user interface and could result in errors.
 Therefore, we need a heuristic to estimate the base height automatically.